Plain English

 Proxy statement (DEF 14A)

-A proxy statement is an official document a company sends to shareholders before their annual meeting, asking them to vo…
+A proxy statement is an official document a company sends to shareholders before its annual meeting, asking them to vote…

 Restated financials